IPGP/rinexmod/README.md

 You can not provide both `--modification_kw` and `--sitelog` options.

-RinexMod will add two comment lines, one indicating the source of the modification (sitelog or arguments) and the other the timestamp of the modification.
+RinexMod will add two comment lines, one indicating the source of the modification (sitelog or arguments) and the other the modification timestamp.

 ### Synopsis